What Constitutes Good Coffee??

 I recently attended a local art gallery opening.
 They had the usual hodge podge of food: a few dips here and there, some healthy stuff to quiet the health freaks, and of course, coffee.
 I watched as everyone hovered around the coffee bar, one guy nervously spilling it all over the counter top.
 I approached the bar, poured a little coffee for myself, and waited for it to cool down.
 When I finally got the chance to drink some, the only thought in my mind was that it tasted like brewed cardboard water.
 Everyone else was seemingly enjoying it, constantly revisiting the coffee bar for a warm up.
 I pretended to sip on so as not to “be rude,” and as my eyes wandered the room, I caught a glimpse of a woman in a gold party dress that was over-adorned with sequins and glitter – way too much for her petite frame.
 At that moment, I thought to myself: “Is this what coffee has become?
 Over-adorned with a mess of ‘stuff’ we think looks good, but actually tarnishes the beauty of what’s underneath?”

 This brought me to a question, which has been toiled over for years: What constitutes good coffee?
 Is it good for only satisfying our morning jolt?
 Or is it only good for awakening us to break us from the afternoon’s robotic work patterns?

 And while Starbucks isn’t exactly the devil, we as consumers have managed to demand a beautifully wrapped package.
-Some “uber cool” coffee shops have answered the call and have assessed our aesthetic needs by dazzling us with tasty syrups and whipped cream.
+Starbucks has answered the call and has assessed our aesthetic needs by dazzling us with tasty syrups and whipped cream.
 We’ve allowed ourselves to become drawn to the package without appreciating the beauty of the cup underneath all the wrapping…